carwe/caphumidsens/README.md

 In the next days, I should receive some of them from the manufacturer.

 Update five years later, 2017: yes I got them. and then I forgot them.
 And, I would not use Eagle anymore.
 Never again.
 Took me an hour to find an old version I could use with my licence, it brought me to tears what happened to this program after being bought by Autodesk.
-Everybody warned me to use this 0nonfree software, and I thought "whatever... works for me." - then reality hit.
+Everybody warned me to use this nonfree software, and I thought "whatever... works for me." - then reality hit.